Policies and Proceedures

 Purpose

-The purpose of this policy is to protect students with a disability or students who have an associate with a disability from unlawful discrimination, harassment and victimisation on the basis of that disability
+The purpose of this policy is to protect students with a disability and students who have an associate with a disability, from unlawful discrimination on the basis of that disability at The Village School Gold Coast (the School).

 Scope

-Students and employees, including full-time, part-time, permanent, fixed term and casual employees, as well as contractors, volunteers and people undertaking work experience or vocational placements (referred to as staff and students)
+Persons who are bound by this policy are students (including prospective) and employees, including full-time, part-time, permanent, fixed-term and casual employees, as well as contractors, volunteers and people undertaking work experience or vocational placements in the School

 Policy Statement

-All staff and students at The Village School Gold Coast (also The School) have the right to learn in an environment free from unlawful discrimination.
-The School will provide a fair and safe learning environment where all students have equal opportunities.
-The School will ensure that students with a disability are provided with opportunities to realise their potential through participating in education and training on the same basis as other students.
-Similarly, all staff with a disability will have the same opportunities as all staff members.
+All students have the right to learn in an environment free from unlawful discrimination.
+The School will provide a fair, supportive and safe learning environment where all students are treated with dignity and are encouraged to participate fully.
+In particular, the School will ensure that students with a disability are provided with opportunities to realise their potential through participation in education and training on the same basis as other students.

 Definitions